 The Virginia State Pen was a very old structure that had received its first prisoners in 1800.
 If you click the link, you can see some photos of the place, which was eventually demolished.
 It sat next to the James River in downtown Richmond, Virginia.

 In the spring of 1990, when we had our field trip, the Pen was about to be closed down.
 There were still inmates there when we came to visit the place.
-I remember how my classmates and I were each frisked, then shown into this huge cell block that had several tiers of tiny cells, which you can see in the featured photo.
+I remember how my classmates and I were each frisked, then shown into this huge cell block that had several tiers of tiny cells.
 The place was painted light blue and there was a smell of human filth, sweat, and detergent in the air.
 The building was obviously very antiquated and unpleasant.
 It definitely needed to be torn down or renovated.

 Gazing up, I could see the huge windows allowed birds to come in.
 They flew near the ceiling and probably mocked the inmates with their ability to come and go at will.
 On the floor, I spied a dead mouse that looked like it had been there for awhile.
 A heavily muscled guy with a mullet wore a wide leather belt with a set of handcuffs prominently displayed in a case as he led us through the facility.
 He didn’t wear a uniform, though he obviously worked at the prison.